irbinchic-full-stack/mongodb-study/README.md

 - [Mongo DB Is Web Scale](https://www.youtube.com/watch?v=b2F-DItXtZs)
 - [CodeSchool MongoDB](https://www.codeschool.com/courses/the-magical-marvels-of-mongodb) (Level 1)

+Install Mongodb by running `brew install mongodb` then to make sure you are up to date run `brew update` then `brew upgrade mongo`.

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.